persistenceOne/stkBNB-contracts/agents/large-value-events/README.md

-# Large Tether Transfer Agent
+# Large STKBNB Large Deposit Withdrawals Agent

 ## Description

-This agent detects transactions with large Tether transfers
+This agent detects transactions with large deposits, withdrawals to the stkBNB stakepool contract, and detects large Mint and Burn events of stkBNB token

 ## Supported Chains

-- Ethereum
+- BNB chain
-- List any other chains this agent can support e.g. BSC

 ## Alerts

-Describe each of the type of alerts fired by this agent
+- Large stkBNB Deposit
+  - Fired when a transaction deposits over 100,000/500,000,1 Million stkBNB.
+  - Severity is always set to "low" "Medium" "High" based on thresholds
+  - Type is always set to "info"

+- Large stkBNB Withdrawals
+  - Fired when a transaction withdraws over 100,000/500,000,1 Million stkBNB.
+  - Severity is always set to "low" "Medium" "High" based on thresholds
+  - Type is always set to "info"

+- Large stkBNB Mint
+  - Fired when a transaction mints over 100,000/500,000,1 Million stkBNB.
+  - Severity is always set to "low" "Medium" "High" based on thresholds
+  - Type is always set to "info"

-- FORTA-1
+- Large stkBNB Burn
-  - Fired when a transaction contains a Tether transfer over 10,000 USDT
+  - Fired when a transaction burns over 100,000/500,000,1 Million stkBNB.
-  - Severity is always set to "low" (mention any conditions where it could be something else)
+  - Severity is always set to "low" "Medium" "High" based on thresholds
-  - Type is always set to "info" (mention any conditions where it could be something else)
+  - Type is always set to "info"
-  - Mention any other type of metadata fields included with this alert

-## Test Data

-The agent behaviour can be verified with the following transactions:

-- 0x3a0f757030beec55c22cbc545dd8a844cbbb2e6019461769e1bc3f3a95d10826 (15,000 USDT)